Uddancode/SnakeMania-Game/README.md

 # SnakeMania-Game

-It's the where most of us played at the first time in the childhood which were installed in the old phone.
+It's the game where most of us played at the first time in the childhood which were installed in the old phone.

 I have recreated the game in the Bigger screen in WebView..😊😊😊